epew-workshop/epew-workshop.github.io/index.md

 ## Important dates
 (All deadlines are 23:59, Anywhere on Earth)

- * Deadline for submissions: 7th April
+ * Deadline for submissions (short paper): 7th April
  * Acceptance notification:  17th May
+ * Deadline for post-proceedings: 31st July

 ## Contact
 For any questions, please don’t hesitate to contact us at: [epew2024@easychair.org](epew2024@easychair.org)